frypatch/The-Price-of-Remembering/book/CHAPTER_25.md

 Lugosi exhaled.
 “I’ve offered him advice.
 Covered his tracks.
 Bought him time to come back from the ledge.
 But mark my words—if Trenati fails, I won’t be remembered as the man who counseled restraint.
 I’ll be remembered as the one who lit the fire.
 That is how the court rewrites guilt.”

 A realization settled in me, slow as spilled wine soaking into cloth.
-If the coup failed—as most eventually did—Lugosi would hang for it, in reputation if not by rope.
+If the coup failed, as most eventually did, Lugosi would hang for it, in reputation if not by rope.

 Then Bast spoke.

 His voice was quiet.
-Not soft, not whispering.
-Just... careful.
+Not soft.
+Not whispering.
+Careful.

 “Whispering Quarter’s got threads tangled in that prince now.”

 We all turned.

-Bast didn’t look away from Lugosi. “*It’s not pulling him out of the world, Reshi.
-It’s pulling the world out of him.*”
+Bast didn’t look away from Lugosi.
+“It’s not pulling him out of the world, Reshi.
+It’s pulling the world out of him.”

 There was a beat of stillness.
 Like the air forgot how to move.

 Sim's forehead creased.
 Wilem stirred.
-Lugosi said nothing, but I saw the way his jaw set—not shocked, but like a man hoping someone else wouldn’t speak a truth he already feared.
+Lugosi held his silence, though the sharp line of his jaw told another story.
+He looked like a man hoping someone else wouldn’t speak a truth he already feared.

-Bast leaned forward, one hand loosely curled on his knee. “*You think you’re protecting him, but soon there won’t be a ‘him’ left to save.*”
+Bast leaned forward, one hand loosely curled on his knee.
+“You think you’re protecting him, but soon there won’t be a ‘him’ left to save.”

 “I know,” Lugosi said, now looking tired in a way that couldn’t be mended by sleep.
 “But to go to Roderick directly would be to implicate myself.
 Persimon here...
 I don’t think most know you’re back.
 Your name isn’t tangled in the bloody Ruh rumors, and you were raised clean of city shadows.
 Perhaps, if I make some delicate introductions to the right ears Persimon can at least put the Kings advisors on guard.”